 1. Required Statements.
 The meet announcement must contain the following statements:

-“Held under the sanction of USA Swimming and Iowa Swimming, Inc.”
+“Held under the sanction of USA Swimming and Iowa Swimming, Inc. (IASI).”

 b.
-“It is understood and agreed that USA Swimming and IASI shall be free from any liabilities or claims for damages arIASIng by reason of injuries to anyone during the conduct of the event.”
+“It is understood and agreed that USA Swimming and IASI shall be free from any liabilities or claims for damages arising by reason of injuries to anyone during the conduct of the event.”

 c.
-“Current USA Swimming and IASI policies and procedures will govern this meet.”
+“Current USA Swimming technical and administrative rules as well as IASI policies and procedures will govern this meet.”

 d.
 “Deck Changes are prohibited.”

+e.
+“All swimmers must be members of USA Swimming.
+The meet host will notify teams if they have entered swimmers whose membership can not be verified through pre-meet reconciliation.
+Those swimmers must prove membership to the Meet Referee or their designee by either (i) showing the athlete’s member card from the USA Swimming mobile app or website, or (ii) demonstrating that the athlete appears on a current club roster report produced from SWIMS 3.0.
+Screenshots of the athlete’s member card is NOT acceptable proof of membership.
+Any swimmer who fails to prove membership no later than 10 minutes prior to warm ups for the first session in which they are entered to compete will not be permitted to compete, forfeits their entry fees, and will be administratively disqualified from the entire meet.”

 VII.
 Specific Meet Operating Rules

 F. Verification of Members.
 The meet host must verify that all athletes, coaches, and officials participating in the meet are members of USA Swimming.
-All member identification numbers must include 14 characters.
-The first six numbers of the member’s USA identification number are the member’s date of birth, the first three letters of the athlete’s name are next, the athlete’s middle initial, and the first four digits of the athlete’s last name.
-For example 022953johssamp.

 1. Pre-Meet Reconciliation.
 As soon as possible after the entry deadline has closed, but no later than the Tuesday before the start of a weekend meet, the meet host must:

 a.
 Send a Meet Manager Backup file to the IASI Administrative Office.
-Upon receipt, the IASI Administrative Office will check the athlete entry information with SWIMS and notify the meet host of any athletes not properly registered with USA Swimming.
-The meet host must work with clubs participating in the meet to correct the registration discrepancies or the athletes will not be permitted to swim in the meet.
+Upon receipt, the IASI Administrative Office will check the athlete entry information with SWIMS and notify clubs of any athletes not properly registered with USA Swimming.
+Twenty four (24) hours prior to the start of the meet, the IASI Office will notify the meet host and the Meet Referee of any remaining unregistered athletes.
+The meet host must then work with clubs of these remaining unregistered athletes entered in the meet to correct the registration discrepancies or the athletes will not be permitted to swim in the meet.
 Times achieved at the meet will not be entered into SWIMS until all registration discrepancies are corrected.

 b.
 For hosts NOT using Meet Manager or other compatible software, the meet host club notify the IASI Administrative Office after the entry deadline and indicate which teams will be participating in the meet.
 The IASI Administrative Office will send a listing of registered athletes for all participating teams.
 The meet host must verify all athletes or make other arrangements with the IASI Administrative Office to verify the athletes.